-“Dispute Resolution Procedures” means the dispute resolution procedures which the Agency shall publish from time to time to ensure that:
+“Dispute Resolution Procedure” means the dispute resolution procedure which the Agency shall publish from time to time to ensure that:

-have access to dispute resolution procedures as regards disputes concerning compliance with the Regulations, including independent and impartial dispute resolution procedures.
+have access to a dispute resolution procedure as regards disputes concerning compliance with the Regulations, including independent and impartial dispute resolution procedures.

 “Distribution Share” means the share of net revenue that is agreed as allocated to a Member in accordance with the Membership Agreement of the Member and the Distribution Policy.

 “Distribution” means any payment of monies which may, pursuant to the terms of the Distribution Policy, be made by the Agency to Members out of its funds and “distributed” and “available for distribution” shall have corresponding meanings.

 “Distribution Category” means the categories of ERA Membership referred to in the Distribution Policy.